 Following the Urgha installation, we have worked with the Trading arm of Community Energy Scotland to find other good sites for small scale generation.
 In December 2011 we commissioned two Britwind/Evance 5kW turbines at Scaladale.
 These turbines feed electricity into the Lewis and Harris Youth Clubs Association building.
 This registered charity is now benefiting from reduced fuel costs and a much lower carbon footprint.You can just make out the two sticks in the picture behind the main building.

 During November 2012 we installed two 5kW Britwind turbines at Huisinis.
 These feed electricity to the public toilets, and export excess to the grid.
-These generate an income for the Trust, and also marked the start of the redevelopment of the site.
+These generate an income for the Trust.
 With the commissioning of the turbines, there was lighting in the toilets for the first time.
-In 2017, the toilet block was demolished to make way for the Huisinis Gateway
+In 2017, the toilet block was demolished to make way for the Huisinis Gateway.

 The new building, which incorporates toilets, showers and information panels now benefits from the electricity generated by the turbines.